dvidos/handcrafted-os/docs/architecture.md

 Currently solving this with GRUB2, and Multiboot specification.

-Attempted and may come back to the typical MBR 512 bytes first sector of a disk
+Attempted and may come back to the typical MBR 512 bytes first sector of a disk, plus a second stage boot loader.
+At the minimum, we have to identify memory size and maybe support the [multiboot specification](https://www.gnu.org/software/grub/manual/multiboot/multiboot.html).

 ## Kernel<a id="kernel"></a>